netket/netket/docs/docs/getting_started.rst

 is described in `Jax:Type promotion semantics <https://jax.readthedocs.io/en/latest/type_promotion.html>`_.

 Hilbert space samplers are defined in the :ref:`Sampler` submodule.
-In general you must provide the constructor the hilbert space to be sampled and some options.
+In general you must provide the constructor of the hilbert space to be sampled and some options.
 In this case we ask for 16 markov chains.
 The default behaviour for samplers is to output states with double precision, but this can be configured by specifying the :code:`dtype` argument when constructing the